Table of contents

 Prague has many personalities, ranging from its tourist-centric Old Town (looks like a movie set) and famous Charles Bridge to its residential areas of Vinohrady and Riegrovy Sady Park.
 For staying, try MeetMe23, a cross between a boutique hotel and a posh hostel (poshtel) and be in the center of it all.

-Why it's safe: Latvia is a very safe place to travel.
+Latvia is a very safe place to travel.
 We spent nearly a week in Latvia and experienced no crime at all.
-If you're feeling cautious, you can avoid walking around past dark, but in the winter, that'll be hard to do because the sun sets so early.
+If you’re feeling cautious, you can avoid walking around past dark, but in the winter, that’ll be hard to do because the sun sets so early!

 If you’re on your own, go during the longest months of the year (June and July) for some epically-late sunsets at 10:30 pm.

-Our best advice is to watch your pockets, as those pickpockets you'll find in Barcelona are present in popular areas.
-Be mindful of your phone and try not to look lost, and you should be OK.
+Our best advice is to watch your pockets, as those pickpockets you’ll find in Barcelona are present in popular areas like La Rambla.
+Be cautious and mindful of your phone, avoid scams or talking to strangers trying to sell you something, try not to look lost, and you should be OK.

 Safest Cities in North America for First-Time Travel